Kirilonik/daily-assistant-bot/README.md

 ## Built-in commands

-Cliobot comes with a set of built-in commands that you can use out of the box.
+DailyAssistant comes with a set of built-in commands that you can use out of the box.
 You can also easily add your own!

 ### /image